Pillars of Eternity: Complete Edition comes to Nintendo Switch on August 8

 Versus Evil and Obsidian announced today that Pillars of Eternity: Complete Edition is coming to Nintendo Switch on August 8.

 Pillars of Eternity is a role-playing game that came out back in 2015 for PC.
 PlayStation 4 and Xbox One versions followed in 2017.
 A sequel, Pillars of Eternity II: Deadfire, debuted in 2018.
-It is already available for the Switch.
+It is also coming out for Switch on August 8.

 This version of the original will cost $50 and comes with all the updates that released on PC and The White March: Parts I & II downloadable content.